Passwordless Access for Amazon EKS

 The minimum EC2 node requirement in the cluster is t2.medium and higher.

-To configure the password access, you must complete the following tasks.
+To configure passwordless access, complete the following tasks.

 **Follow one of the following methods:**